 - You must set up your account to send from a custom/company domain.
 This means we do not support configuring your account to send from email domains like @gmail.com or @yahoo.com.
 You may still use Gmail, Yahoo or similar email addresses as your 'reply-to' email address, but you cannot configure your account to send directly from those types of email domains, and must instead use something like email@example.com.

-- You must request verification of your email addresses from Checkbox support (as described in the steps below.
-At this time, each account may verify up to 5 custom email addresses to send invitations and reminders from.
+- You must request verification of your email addresses or email domain from Checkbox support (as described in the steps below.

 Request verification from Checkbox Support: